 - Increased thirst, which increases water intake, resulting in possible lapses in toilet training

 Another unfortunate consequence of Cushing’s is a high proportion of dogs developing high blood pressure.
 This makes an unexpected vascular incident, such as a stroke, more likely.

 This video shows “Peggy dog,” a dog whose shaking is a result of Cushing’s disease:

-A constant high level leads to clinical signs such as thirst and a potbelly.
+A constant high level of cortisol leads to clinical signs such as thirst and a potbelly.
 An error in hormone production can originate from the pituitary gland in the brain or the adrenal gland next to the kidney.

 Another form of Cushing’s is “iatrogenic” or “induced by medication.”
 This may happen if the patient is given high doses of oral steroids for a long time.
 The effect of the drug is the same, as if the body made the steroid, and in some cases clinical signs develop.

 Your vet will discuss the risks of steroid medication with you should your dog require high doses to treat another medical condition.

 Diagnosing Cushing’s Disease in Dogs

 The vet may suspect Cushing’s from the history and certain changes on a routine blood panel.
 However, a definite diagnosis must be made before starting treatment.